pmdidro/PMDI_DRO/README.md

 We provide code for the three examples reported in the paper

-1) Synthetic dataset --- covariate shift adaptation ==> see subfolder called "Synthetic_data"
+1) Synthetic dataset --- covariate shift adaptation ==> see subfolder called "synthetic_data"

 2) Real world data --- clasification under sample bias ==> see subfolder called "hearth_disease"